Enekoassets/bvhTools/docs/functionalities/dataStructures/index.md

 [-224.714798, 91.882637, -431.638702, 91.906342, 5.833432, 88.884257] ... [-22.289834, 15.967946, -1.200341, 7.010451, 3.451661, -14.264404]
 ```
 ### Print skeleton hierarchy
-This prints the skeleton hierarchy to the console in a formatted manner, with colors and a hierarchical structure.
+The *printSkeleton(verbose = False)* function prints the skeleton hierarchy to the console in a formatted manner, with colors and a hierarchical structure.
 ```python
 bvhData.skeleton.printSkeleton()
 ```